Siphon880gh/devbrain/Cross-Platform - React Native/React Native Navigation - Stack Navigator (React-Navigation).md

 }
 ```

+^ Make sure Stack Navigator is wrapped in a NavigationContainer.
+^ Keypoint: The `<NavigationContainer>` component should wrap **all** of your navigators, not just one.
+It acts as the root component for your navigation structure, providing the navigation context that all navigators within your app share.
 ### 3. Explanation

 - **HomeScreen**: This screen has a button that navigates to the `DetailsScreen` when pressed using `navigation.navigate('Details')`.